 Rummy is a popular card game played with sets of playing cards.
 This is one of the most popular Indian card game under the category of draw and discard games.
 Among this discard & draw game, indian 13 card game is most played game across India.
 The basic objective in every rummy game is to improve your hand by dealing sets of cards and forming a particular sequence or set adhering to certain rules of the game.

 Rummy in India is usually played between 2 to 6 players where each player has to, in turn, draw and discard one card until the 13 cards form a sequence in sets.
-On this site, you will find as many as 9 rummy variants.Basics Rules of the Indian Rummy Game:
+On this site, you will find as many as 9 rummy variants.Basics Indian Rummy Game Rules:

 - Indian Rummy is usually played with two pack of cards with two jokers.